Gluten-free bakers are divided on the issue of gums. Some swear by them, others swear at them.

 To make xanthan gum, some type of sugar is fermented in a sterile growth medium for one to four days with a microbial substance called Xanthomonas campestris (X. campestris).
 Alcohol is added to cause a solid to precipitate out, and that solid is dried and ground into the powder we know as xanthan gum.

-I have some food for thought for you about xanthan gum that may help you decide whether or not you wish to include it in your gluten-free diet.
+I have some food for thought for you about xanthan gum to help you decide whether or not you wish to include it in your gluten-free diet.

 As you read on, keep in mind, I’m not trying to alarm anyone.
 I’m not even trying to convince you to eat (or not eat) any particular foods or ingredients.
-I simply want to continue raising awareness that there is often more to what we are eating than meets the eye.
+That’s not up to me – it’s your decision, just like what I eat is my decision.
+I simply want to continue raising awareness that there is often more to what we are eating than meets the eye, and sometimes, we hear the “big names” in the gluten-free world tell us what is “right” but with no explanation of why.
+Maybe they don’t really know.
+I don’t know about you, but I’m not one to follow blindly along just because someone says I should, especially when it comes to the foods I put into my body.

-Armed with this “Smart Nutrition Backed by Science”, it is easier for you to make the best decisions for your unique situation as you achieve wellness on your gluten-free diet.
+That’s why, armed with this “Smart Nutrition Backed by Science” I share with you, it is easier for you to make the best decisions for your unique situation as you achieve wellness on your gluten-free diet.
+Supporting you as you find what works best for you on your journey to optimal health is my goal.

 A Closer Look at Xanthan Gum